vignettes/databasing-with-crestr.Rmd

 )

-Note: The local calibration database file can be saved in your working directory or anywhere else and renamed in any way.
-The file extension ‘.sqlite3’ is, however, the only difference between the online and the offline options.
-It is thus crucial to call the file database.sqlite3 to orient the package in the right direction.
+Note: The local calibration database file can be saved in your working directory or anywhere else and renamed in any way you want.
+The file extension ‘.sqlite3’ is, however, important and cannot be modified.

 function.